labthings/python-labthings/README.md

 """

-# Wrap in a semantic annotation to autmatically set schema and args
+# Wrap in a semantic annotation to automatically set schema and args
 class DenoiseProperty(PropertyView):
     """Value of integration_time"""